 Scams involving time-share and property rentals and exorbitant fees for products have been reported.

-Piracy (involving commercial vessels) occurs in coastal areas and the Strait of Malacca.
+Piracy (involving commercial vessels) may occur in coastal areas and the Strait of Malacca.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and only use equipment from PADI- or NAUI-certified dive operators.